strifejester/game-countdown/README.md

 # game-countdown

-Countdown to game release MS Tutorial
+This is the project where we count down to the final game release date.